 Whether you think you have a green thumb or not, occasionally digging in and getting your hands dirty in the garden can be good for your mind, body and soul.
-And you can do just that at Summit Pointe.
+And you can do just that by gardening for your health at Summit Pointe.

 Did you know that gardening is considered moderate physical activity?
 According to the Centers for Disease Control (CDC), you can burn as much as 330 calories in one hour of light gardening.
 That’s more than walking at a moderate pace for the same amount of time.

 Also consider this: when you’re communing with nature, you also boost your oxygenation — after all, plants release oxygen into the air, so you breathe in that pure, fresh oxygen.
 That’s one of the many reasons you will feel energized while gardening.

 And, when you’re exposed to the sun (remember to wear your sunscreen!), it prompts your body to make vitamin D — which is important for maintaining healthy bones and teeth and protecting against such conditions as Type 1 diabetes.

 It’s also satisfying to grow your own herbs, vegetables and salad greens — as it goes from garden to plate.
 How’s that for gardening for your health?

 Gardening also can lower cortisol levels, the main stress hormone.
 Cortisol has many responsibilities, including regulating blood pressure, increasing your blood sugar, controlling your sleep/wake cycle and keeping inflammation down.
 If you’re stressed, your cortisol levels rise and can change or shut down functions.
 In a calm, green environment, your cortisol levels go down, says Gwenn Fried, manager of Horticulture Therapy at NYU Langone’s Rusk Rehabilitation.